jstac/versioned_dotfiles/README.md

 * https://linuxize.com/post/how-to-install-node-js-on-ubuntu-22-04/  (for npm from nodejs)
 * https://www.reddit.com/r/neovim/comments/1741i6m/treesitter_executable_not_found/

-## Tmux is installed from source

-See GH page

 ### Map Caps to CTRL

 Use `gnome-tweaks`
 The command is `setxkbmap -option "ctrl:nocaps"`